-Here it is; arguably the biggest development in OLED TV technology since LG launched the first 55-inch OLED TV roughly ten years ago.
-QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, is finally here in the form of Sony’s A95K.
+QD-OLED, which is (broadly speaking) designed to blend the best qualities of both OLED and QLED, made its debut last year in this, the Sony A95K.

 Sony has designed the A95K to be as minimalist as possible.
 With the stand in its default position behind the TV, all you see from the front is the screen surrounded on three sides by a 7-8mm bezel and on the bottom by a thicker lip that houses elements such as the IR receiver and far-field microphones and displays a very subtle Sony logo.
 In this position, the set has a slight lean backwards that should compensate for it standing lower on your furniture than would a TV with a more typical stand.